Geography MA (Hons) 2021 entry

-The MA (Hons) in Geography explores a fascinating range of important environmental and international phenomena including glaciers and ice ages; climate and weather; environmental change and management; population change, migration and border politics; urbanisation, development and geopolitical conflict; socio-spatial inequalities (widening gaps in wealth, health and wellbeing).
-It provides an exciting challenge to those who wish to think critically and creatively about the world around them, and understand the interaction of environmental systems and human activity.
+The BSc (Hons) in Geography explores a fascinating range of important environmental and international phenomena including glaciers and ice ages; climate and weather; oceans; peatlands; environmental change and management; population change, migration and border politics; development and geopolitical conflict; socio-spatial inequalities (widening gaps in wealth, health and wellbeing).
+It provides an exciting challenge to those who wish to think critically and creatively about the world around them and understand the interaction of environmental systems and human activity.

 Geography is studied up to Honours level in both the Faculty of Science (BSc) and the Faculty of Arts (MA).
 Students who have a background in the Arts or who wish to study geography alongside Arts subjects at St Andrews should apply for the MA.
 For those interested in studying geography alongside Science subjects, the BSc in Geography may be of interest instead.